Defending Against Stealthy Attacks on Multiple Nodes with Limited Resources: A Game-Theoretic Analysis: Best Responses

 \subsection{Simplified Optimization Problems}

-According to Theorem~\ref{theorem:defender1} and Theorem~\ref{theorem:attacker1}, periodic defense and non-adaptive {\it i.i.d.} attack can form a pair of best-response strategies with respect to each other.
-Consider such pair of strategies.
-Let $m_i \triangleq \frac{L_i}{T}=\frac{1}{X_{i,k}}$, and let $p_i$ denote the probability that $\alpha_{i,k}=0, \forall k$.
+We put particular emphasis on the case where the defender employs a periodic strategy and the attacker uses an {\it i.i.d.} strategy.
+According to Theorem~\ref{theorem:defender1} and Theorem~\ref{theorem:attacker1}, periodic defense and {\it i.i.d.} attack can form a pair of best-response strategies with respect to each other.
+Consider such pairs of strategies.
+Let $m_i \triangleq \frac{L_i}{T}=\frac{1}{X_{i,k}}$, and let $p_i$ denote the probability that $W_{i,k}=0$ for all $k$.
+We assume that all the attacking times $\alpha_{i,k}$ are {\it i.i.d.} across $k$ and omit the subscript $k$ in $\alpha_{i,k}$.
 The optimization problems to the defender and the attacker can then be simplified as follows.

 Defender's problem:

 Attacker's problem: